home-assistant/developers.home-assistant/docs/external_api_rest.md

 #### POST /api/states/&lt;entity_id>

-Updates or creates the current state of an entity.
+Updates or creates a state.
+You can create any state that you want, it does not have to be backed by an entity in Home Assistant.

 Expects a JSON object that has at least a state attribute: